Search Icon White

 Opportunities ahead

-As the demand for new products and services and the adoption of innovative technologies continue globally at break-neck speeds, there are big opportunities for U.S. businesses.
-And particularly in emerging markets, standards have the power to drive progress, safety, and efficiency by:
+As the demand for new products and services and the adoption of innovative technologies continues globally at break-neck speeds, there are big opportunities for U.S. businesses.
+Particularly in emerging markets, standards have the power to drive progress, safety, and efficiency by:

 • Fostering innovation and increasing efficiency through collaboration